STATUTES

 The Board of Directors is vested with the fullest powers to administer the Association within the limits of its mandate and subject to the powers of the General Assembly.

-In particular, it takes all decisions relating to the management and conservation of the Association’s assets and particularly those relating to the use of funds, the leasing of the premises necessary to achieve the Association’s goals.
+Notably, the Board is empowered to make all decisions relating to the management and conservation of the Association’s assets, and in particular those concerning the allocation of funds and the leasing of premises necessary for the fulfilment of the Association’s mission.

-The Board of Directors assures the moral and material interests of the Association.
+The Board oversees the association’s moral and material interests.

 The Board of Directors is responsible for upholding the values and educational principles of the Association.

-It fixes a provisional budget at the start of the financial year and approves the Association’s annual accounts.
+It determines the provisional budget at the beginning of the financial year and produces the Association’s annual financial statements

 Article 10 – Meetings of the Board of Directors

-The decisions of the Board are agreed by a majority vote, and the Board makes use of the internet and telecommunications to vote, discuss and advance its projects throughout the year.
+The decisions of the Board are adopted by a majority vote, and the Board may engage the use of internet technology and other telecommunications tools to vote, discuss, and advance its projects throughout the year.
+In the event of a tie, the President has the casting vote.
+Any member of the Board of Directors who fails to attend three consecutive meetings without good cause, may be deemed to have resigned.

 In the event of a tie, the President has the casting vote.

-Employees of the association may be invited to the AGM in an advisory capacity.
+Employees of the association may be invited to the Annual General Assembly in an advisory capacity

 Article 12 – Extraordinary General Meeting

-If necessary, or at the request of half plus one of the voting members or of the Active Members, the President may convene an Extraordinary General Meeting, in accordance with the conditions listed in article 11.
+– If necessary, or at the request of more than half of the voting members or of the college of Active Members, the President may convene an Extraordinary General Meeting, in accordance with the conditions listed in article 11.

-The Board of Directors establishes the Internal Regulations.
-These come into effect immediately but must then be approved by a vote at the next AGM.
-These regulations are intended to determine various items not provided for in the statutes.
+The Board of Directors draws up the by-laws and Rules of Procedure.
+These come into effect immediately but must then be approved by a vote at the next General Assembly.
+These regulations are intended to address various points not provided for in the statutes.

 Article 14 – Dissolution

-In the event of the Association’s dissolution announced by at least two-thirds of the voting members and of the Active Members, one or more liquidators are appointed by it and the assets, if applicable, are devolved in accordance with article 9 of the law of July 1, 1901 and the decree of August 16, 1901.
+In the event of the dissolution of the Association, pronounced by at least two-thirds of the voting members and of the College of Active Members, one or more liquidators are appointed by the Association and any remaining assets, if applicable, are distributed in accordance with article 9 of the law of July 1, 1901 and the decree of August 16, 1901.

-These statutes were adopted at the Assembly held in Malérargues on July 30, 2012 during Mr. Ian Magilton’s term of office as president.
+These statutes were adopted at the Assembly held via videoconference on November 24, 2024 during Maryline Guitton’s term of office as president.

 The President